Kotlin/KEEP/proposals/inline-classes.md

     fun foo(a: Reified<Int>, b: Reified<String>) // a has type `Int`, b has type `String`
     ```

-Generic inline classes with underlying value not of type that defined by type parameter are mapped as usual generics:
+Generic inline classes with underlying value not of type that defined by type parameter or generic array are mapped as usual generics:
 ```kotlin
 inline class AsList<T>(val ls: List<T>)